AussieSeaweed/gameservice/docs/source/interact.rst

    player.put
    # An iterator of the hands of the player.
    player.hands
+   # Most poker games only have one evaluator.
+Get the first hand.
+   next(player.hands)
    # True if the player has mucked, else False.
    player.mucked
    # True if the player has shown, else False.